mouatezbenariba/Elzero-Frontend-Challenges/control-local-storage/README.md

 ## Requirements

-- Create the same layout with the same colors.

-- Use the Font Awesome library to add icons or any other library.
+- Each Action should be represented with a function.

 ## Challenges

-- Use Flex or Grid exclusively to create the layout.
+- Use 'for...of' and 'Object.entries' in your code.

 ## Technologies Used

 - HTML5
 - CSS3
+  -JS

 ## My Solution